What Is the “Implied Covenant of Quiet Enjoyment”?

 Making the Place Unlivable

 If your actions or lack of action make the home unfit to live in, it's as if you're forcing your tenant to leave.
-This not only ends the lease agreement early without penalty but could also land you in legal trouble.
+This not only ends the rental agreement early without penalty but could also land landlords in legal trouble.

 Being Unkind or Unfair

-You should always treat your tenants fairly, especially if they're just trying to exercise their rights, like reporting issues.
-Any form of unfair treatment or punishment can break the promise of a peaceful home.
+Landlords should always treat their tenants fairly, especially if they're just trying to exercise their rights, like reporting issues.
+Any form of unfair treatment or punishment by landlords can break the promise of a peaceful home.

 What Should You Do If You Break the Implied Covenant of Quiet Enjoyment?

-When you disrupt your tenant's peaceful living, it's crucial to act swiftly to mend the situation.
+When landlords disrupt their tenant's peaceful living, it's crucial to act swiftly to mend the situation.
 Engaging in a dialogue with your tenants and proposing practical solutions can prevent minor disputes from escalating into major legal battles and improve the landlord-tenant relationship.

-Although not every disagreement leads to a courtroom, here are potential outcomes if you infringe upon the peaceful living agreement:
+Although not every disagreement leads to a courtroom, here are potential outcomes if landlords infringe upon the peaceful living agreement:

 Tenant Files a Formal Complaint

-Persistent issues such as maintenance issues that remain unresolved through verbal discussions may lead the tenant to document the problem formally.
+Persistent issues such as maintenance issues that remain unresolved through verbal discussions may lead the tenant to document the problem formally through quiet enjoyment complaints.
 They might send a letter highlighting the breach of peaceful living, signaling a serious concern.

-Receiving such a letter is a call to action for you to address and rectify the issue promptly to avoid further complications regarding your tenant's quiet enjoyment.
+Receiving a quiet enjoyment complaint letter is a call to action for landlords to address and rectify the issue promptly to avoid further complications regarding your tenant's quiet enjoyment.

 computer on a wood desk next to a notepad and a cup of coffee